orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Not traversal, but collapse of local connectivity to determine "next" steps. ; until current pointer holds something we're looking for.
 Always with intermediate results, which can be acted on separately: "what if this was the result" even when it's still pending?

 ---

-point is in between its beginning and end, related to in between is described by an entire ray of initials/terminals, the point us similarly described

 Any symmetry must be breakable - any symmetry has some ignored assymetrical property

 unordered is parallel? how about set? or how about all of them but in any ofder?
 How about parallel, in a loop?
 And then parallel in a loop, excluding current one?
 Or excluding ones in a path (any order)